 Examples of complaint which Hope into Action: Black Country would consider unreasonable, persistent or vexatious could include those in which the complainant:

-In such cases the Chief Executive shall review each such complaint separately.
+In such cases the Franchise Manager shall review each such complaint separately.
 It will not be assumed that someone who has been unreasonable or vexatious in the past might be so with the current complaint.
-The Chief Executive will decide whether the complaint falls under this definition, and write to the complainant advising him/her of this decision.
+The Franchise Manager will decide whether the complaint falls under this definition, and write to the complainant advising him/her of this decision.
 Information about the procedure and the right to take the complaint to the Ombudsman will be provided.
 The following courses of action may be taken:

 Such complaints shall be recorded and analysed in the same way as all other complaints.